Wen1201/Almonds/README.md

 ![alt text](app/assets/images/screenshot1.png)
 ![alt text](app/assets/images/screenshot2.png)
 ![alt text](app/assets/images/screenshot3.png)
-Almonds is my second project after studying Ruby Rails for 2 weeks.
+Almonds is my second project after studying Ruby on Rails for 2 weeks.
+Given the task to create a CRUD system.
 This website is for people to discuss movies and share their thoughts about movies.

 ## Author: